Professional Disc Golf Association: International Disc Golf Center

-The "Steady" Ed Headrick Memorial Course, presented by DGA, features special edition Mach III baskets on rolling terrain along the shores of Clarks Hill Lake.
+The "Steady" Ed Headrick Memorial Course, presented by DGA, featured special edition Mach III baskets on rolling terrain along the shores of Clarks Hill Lake.
 The course was designed by Disc Golf Hall of Famers, Chuck Kennedy and Tom Monroe.
-Multiple target locations and tee areas make it very adaptable for all levels of play.
+Multiple target locations and tee areas made it very adaptable for all levels of play.

-The Jim Warner Memorial Course is the newest course at the International Disc Golf Center.
-It features Discraft Chainstar targets and was designed by Disc Golf Hall of Famer, Jim Kenner, with assistance from Ron Russell and Pad Timmons.
+The Jim Warner Memorial Course was the most recently-installed course at the International Disc Golf Center.
+It featured Discraft Chainstar targets and was designed by Disc Golf Hall of Famer, Jim Kenner, with assistance from Ron Russell and Pad Timmons.

-The WR Jackson Memorial Course is the longest and most challenging course at the IDGC.
-This course was designed by Disc Golf Hall of Famer, John Houck, and features INNOVA DISCatcher baskets set in a very challenging championship configuration.
+The WR Jackson Memorial Course was the longest and most challenging course at the IDGC.
+This course was designed by Disc Golf Hall of Famer, John Houck, and featured Innova DISCatcher baskets set in a very challenging championship configuration.
+WR Jackson hosted the long-running National Tour event, the Hall of Fame Classic, and was home to the inaugural PDGA Champions Cup.